Printers

 Porous Foam

-Porous foam is created using proprietary or customized blends of raw materials through a clean polyurethane process without the use of catalysts.
-Different formulations offer wide-ranging densities, porosities, and levels of softness to meet specific customer requirements.
-Open-cell foam types include both medical-grade (ISO 10993-certified) and cosmetic foams, with pore sizes ranging from 90 microns to over 350 microns.
-Porex has the ability to incorporate customer-exclusive additives including antimicrobials, nanomaterials, pharmaceuticals, botanicals, cosmetic ingredients, and colorants into the foam.
-Converting, roll stock, and laminations are also available.
+Open-cell porous foam is manufactured by Porex using proprietary or customized blends of raw materials through a clean polyurethane process that does not use catalysts.
+Various formulations can offer wide-ranging densities, porosities, and levels of softness available with application-specific additives including antimicrobials, nanomaterials, pharmaceuticals, botanicals, cosmetic ingredients, and colorants that can enhance your device’s look, functionality, and performance.
+Porex’s porous foam types include both medical-grade (ISO 10993-certified) and cosmetic foams, with pore sizes ranging from 90 microns to over 350 microns.

 Physical properties

-When designing a porous foam component, it’s critical to understand what physical properties you may need as they impact the materials and functionality of the part:
+When designing a porous foam component, it’s critical to understand these key physical material properties:

-• Pore size: Pore size defines the size of the pores in the porous media.
-Depending on the material, pore size can be large or small.
-Pore size directly relates to the absorption rate, absorbent / retention capacity, dimensional expansion when wet, and the air flow of the porous foam.
+• Pore size: the size of the voids in the porous media – Depending on the material selected, pore sizes, which can be small or large, will have a direct impact on absorption rate, retention capacity, dimensional expansion when wet, and the air flow of the foam.

 Understanding typical material properties will guide you in selecting the right porous foam for your device’s function and operating conditions.
-Below is a chart that shows the physical properties to consider when designing your end product, along with the range of options most commonly requested.
-However, if you don’t see an option listed below, please still contact us to discuss your specific needs, as we can assist you in choosing the right porous foam.
+Below is a chart illustrating physical properties to consider when designing your end product along with a range of options most commonly requested.
+If you do not see an option, you are look for, please contact us to discuss your specific foam needs.

 2mm – 30 mm (skived to thickness)